ns1/ns1-python/README.md

 interface for managing zones, records, data feeds, and more.
 It supports synchronous and asynchronous transports.

-Python version 3.8+ are supported.
+Python versions 3.8+ are supported.
 Automated tests are currently run against 3.8, 3.9, 3.10, 3.11, and 3.12.

 Installation